 Dorrel L. Green-Briggs examines the consequences of the well-documented recruitment programmes of the British Government that brought the Caribbean people to work on public transport and in hospitals.

-The British Government and British companies like London Transport and, the newly formed National Health Service recruited these men and women in the Caribbean to help rebuild post war Britain.
-It is important that such information is made readily available in schools and in history books as they paint a different truth of Britain in the 1940s to 1960s.
+The British Government and British companies like London Transport and, the newly formed National Health Service recruited these men and women in the Caribbean to help rebuild post-war Britain.
+Such information must be made readily available in schools and in history books as they paint a different truth of Britain in the 1940s to 1960s.